Chicken meat vs. Turkey meat — Health Impact and Nutrition Comparison

-Turkey and chicken meat have many things in common, both being white meat and poultry.
+Turkey and chicken meat have many things in common: white meat and poultry.
 However, these two kinds of meat have numerous differences as well.
 So, which is the right choice, and under which circumstances?

-Based on appearance, a whole turkey tends to be larger in size and the meat darker in color compared to chicken.
+Based on appearance, a whole turkey tends to be larger and the meat darker in color compared to chicken.

-The leg meat of both turkey and chicken tends to be darker, while the breast and wing meat is lighter.
-This is due to the fact that both of these birds are flightless and walk instead; therefore, the muscles of the legs are better developed.
+The leg meat of turkey and chicken tend to be darker, while the breast and wing meat is lighter.
+This is because both of these birds are flightless and walk instead; therefore, the muscles of the legs are better developed.

 Taste and Use

-While these two foods are usually said to have similar tastes, the flavor of turkey is often described to be more intense.
+While these two foods are usually said to have similar tastes, the turkey flavor is often described as more intense.
 However, surprisingly, one study found turkey meat to taste more like pork than chicken, describing the taste of both pork and turkey as fatty, salty, sweet, and umami (1).

-Due to its larger size, turkey meat needs more seasoning and a longer time to cook.
+Due to its larger size, turkey meat needs more seasoning and a longer cooking time.

 The USDA recommends that all poultry, including turkey and chicken meat, be cooked at a minimum internal temperature of 165ºF or 74ºC (2).